tetris245/ULTRAbc/README.md

 Changes for future version

+* New command: hint to adds a hint to current locks with passwords on specified target
 * Updated and improved the lock command:
   - Added support for the Best Friend and Best Friend Timer locks, provided by BCTweaks
   - Optimised and simplified the code